 Final grant amounts will be determined prior to the start of the academic year and are subject to the availability of funds.
 The United States Department of State and the Fulbright Commission in the host country reserve the right to alter, without notice, participating countries, number of awards and allowances.

-With an area of 3.8 million square miles and a population of over 40 million, Argentina is the eighth-largest country in the world.
+With an area of 3.8 million square miles and a population of over 45 million, Argentina is the eighth largest country in the world.
 Half of its inhabitants reside in the metropolitan area of Buenos Aires, a region formed by the Autonomous City of Buenos Aires and the 40 districts that surround the capital city of the country.
 The country benefits from rich natural resources, a highly educated population, a globally competitive agricultural sector and a diversified industrial base.

 From 1880 to 1930, Argentina became one of the world’s ten wealthiest nations due to the rapid expansion of commercial agriculture and foreign investment in infrastructure.
 During this period, an important flow of immigrants, predominantly of European origin, came to Argentina.
 Although Argentina has been through periods of economic recession, it has continued to attract immigrants from diverse origins.
 In addition to the waves of immigrants from neighboring countries that arrived during the second half of the 20th century, new migrants from other Latin American countries have settled in the capital city in recent years.

 The Fulbright Program in Argentina was established in 1956.
 Visit the Fulbright Commission website for more information.
-For inquiries to the Fulbright Commission, please contact Executive Director Norma González or Program Deputy Melina Ginszparg, telephone: 5411-4814-3561.
+For inquiries to the Fulbright Commission, please contact Acting Executive Director Melina Ginszparg, telephone: 5411-4814-3561.

 As you prepare your Fulbright application, we encourage you to read the information on the Centers for Disease Control and Prevention’s website.